Super trawler FAQs

 What is the effect of small pelagic catches on predator species such as tuna?

-What will AFMA do to prevent localised depletion?
+What does AFMA do to prevent localised depletion?

 Why is the SPF only split into two management zones and not more?